ivan-qc/ddistro/README.md

 A user-friendly Bash wrapper for the `dd` command-line tool, designed to simplify and streamline writing GNU/Linux ISO files to USB drives.
 It makes the process quicker, safer, and more accessible, especially for newcomers.

-`ddistro` requires the following commands to be installed:
+`ddistro` requires the following tools:

 1. `dd` — Writes the ISO file to the USB drive.
 2. `lsblk` — Lists available storage devices.